 We are the conduit for sharing criminal information and intelligence between all state, territory and Commonwealth law enforcement agencies.

-As a graduate at ACIC, you will be part of a strong, diverse agency, with just under 1,000 employees, working across eight locations in Australia.
+As a graduate at the ACIC, you will be part of a strong, diverse agency, with just under 1,000 employees, working across eight locations in Australia.

 Your drive, commitment and passion for your work will be critical to our future success.